yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/_index.md

 - Non-transactional SQL.
 That is, SQL without write-order guarantees and without transactional atomicity guarantees.
 - CQL

-Note that a universe configured for DR cannot be used for xCluster replication, and vice versa.
-Although DR uses xCluster replication under the hood, DR replication configurations are hidden in the **xCluster Replication** tab (and visible only via the **Disaster Recovery** tab).
+Note that a universe configured for xCluster DR cannot be used for xCluster replication, and vice versa.
+Although xCluster DR uses xCluster replication under the hood, xCluster DR replication configurations are hidden in the **xCluster Replication** tab (and visible only via the **Disaster Recovery** tab).

-(As an alternative to DR, you can perform setup, failover, and switchover manually.
+(As an alternative to xCluster DR, you can perform setup, failover, and switchover manually.
 Refer to [Set up transactional xCluster replication](../../../deploy/multi-dc/async-replication/async-transactional-setup/).)

-For additional information on xCluster replication in YugabyteDB, see the following:
+For more information on xCluster replication in YugabyteDB, see the following:

 - [xCluster replication: overview and architecture](../../../architecture/docdb-replication/async-replication/)
 - [xCluster replication between universes in YugabyteDB](../../../deploy/multi-dc/async-replication/)